 The rules determining compliance with the NCSP are determined by the Application and Program Guidance in effect the year you were funded.
-The service obligation changes regarding employment tiers for 2013 and 2012 are not applicable to scholars awarded in previous application cycles.
-For your convenience, the 2012, 2011 and 2010 APG’s are available here:
+The service obligation changes regarding employment tiers for 2014 are not applicable to scholars awarded in previous application cycles.
+For your convenience, the 2013, 2012, 2011 and 2010 APG’s are available here:

 Invoicing Guidelines for Schools (PDF - 112 KB)

 NURSE Corps Scholarship Program March 20, 2013 Webinar Q&A (PDF - 216 KB)